Advocacy

 Collaboration with “Tillsammans”

-The PACS Institute has collaborated closely with Tillsammans, an emerging political party in Sweden dedicated to promoting well-being and evidence-based governance.
-Originating from the grassroots initiative 'Nya Principer för Politik,' Tillsammans integrates insights from PACS research, particularly from the publication "Reframing the Ontology of Peace Studies."
-Our partnership illustrates how rigorous academic inquiry can actively inform political innovation, shaping policy frameworks that aim to build a more equitable and sustainable society.
+The PACS Institute has worked closely with Tillsammans, an emerging political party in Sweden committed to promoting well-being and evidence-based governance.
+Born out of the grassroots initiative “Nya Principer för Politik,” Tillsammans has drawn on PACS research (including insights from “Reframing the Ontology of Peace Studies”) to shape its platform.
+This partnership illustrates how rigorous academic inquiry can inform political innovation — helping to develop policy frameworks aimed at a more equitable and sustainable society.

 Featured Podcast Episode